-- (1) The purpose of the Division's enforcement program is to protect public health by ensuring compliance with the Safe Drinking Water Act, rules promulgated by the Board, and valid administrative orders issued by the Director. - (2) Rule R309-405 sets the procedures, criteria, and factors that apply to the assessment and settlement of formal administrative penalties against public drinking water system suppliers for violation of the Safe Drinking Water Act, Sections 19-4-101 et seq., rules promulgated by the Board, or orders issued by the Director under the Safe Drinking Water Act. - (3) Rule R309-405 applies to all public drinking water systems and suppliers under the Safe Drinking Water Act.
+(1) The Division's enforcement program protects public health by ensuring compliance with the Safe Drinking Water Act, rules promulgated by the Board, and valid administrative orders issued by the Director.

+(2) Rule R309-405 sets the procedures, criteria, and factors that apply to the assessment and settlement of formal administrative penalties against public drinking water system suppliers for violation of the Safe Drinking Water Act, Sections 19-4-101 et seq., rules promulgated by the Board, or orders issued by the Director under the Safe Drinking Water Act.

+(3) Rule R309-405 applies to all public drinking water systems and suppliers under the Safe Drinking Water Act.